 The service provides you the ability to trade actively or stand back and let its robo-investing tools take over.
 This micro investing app allows you to trade in fractional shares, called “stock bits” by SoFi.
 Fractional shares are tiny portions of a share of stock worth less than the full value of one share.
 This means you don’t need to save up a lot of money before buying some of your favorite tech companies like Alphabet (Google), Amazon or Facebook.

 The app is a great choice for investing your spare change or adding more to the market at once by tapping into savings accounts to make larger deposits on a regular basis.
+Therefore, this app might make a good place to hold your investment accounts because you’ll have options of how to invest money.

 The company wants to serve all customers who have an interest in improving their financial situation alongside participating in their other personal finance products like refinanced student loans, money management, credit cards and more.